As teachers, we have a hard time looking outside of our classrooms, schools, and culture. Be brave! Live paradoxically and #letgo. via Truth

 Irresistible Amateur

 More important than ever to be the enthusiastic amateur rather than the disgruntled, grumpy, overworked teacher.
 We can do this.
-Don't let your big district and boss lay the growth mindset trip on you; seize the day and each moment as #theonlymoment!
-Teachers have all they need to be #changeagents, but it first begins with … Continue reading Irresistible Amateur
+Don’t let your big district and boss lay the growth mindset trip on you; seize the day and each moment as #theonlymoment!
+Teachers have all they need to be #changeagents, but it first begins with our own vision.
+Is it clouded by the end of the year?
+Reset.
+Reset.
+Reset. via Jaded

 Irresistible Feeling

-I cannot help but wonder as I teach a biology unit in science at life's miraculous presence from the microscopic level to our vast universe.
+I cannot help but wonder as I teach a biology unit in science at life’s miraculous presence from the microscopic level to our vast universe.
 I think it is time to infuse Common Core (and its critics) with movement.
 Let us move from thinking to feeling.
 It starts with educators!
-Teach empathy and model kindness. … Continue reading Irresistible Feeling
+Teach empathy and model kindness.
+Let us move from reacting to reflecting (the real critical thinking) via Subtle Effortless Action.
+There is nothing to lose and everything to gain.
+Kindness matters more now than ever. #guncontrol #safeschools

 Irresistible Ahisma